 - Replace pressure-reducing valves with backpressure turbogenerators

 - Use low-grade waste steam to power absorption chillers

 You can read related TIP SHEETS AND PUBLICATIONS to improve performance and save energy, accumulated over time by the DOE Advanced Manufacturing Office.

-Learn more with the STEAM SYSTEM CHEAT SHEET, explore additional resources specific to Better Plants partners, and connect with the steam system-subject matter expert below.
+Learn more with the STEAM SYSTEM INFO CARD, explore additional resources specific to Better Plants partners, and connect with the steam system-subject matter expert below.

 Manufacturing Energy and Carbon Footprint (for Chemical Manufacturing, Forest Products, Petroleum Refining), prepared for AMO by Energetics, Inc., December 2010, manufacturing.energy.gov; and Manufacturing Energy Consumption Survey Data, U.S. Department of Energy, Energy Information Administration (2010 Data Release), www.eia.doe.gov.